Holographic Schwinger effect with Translational Symmetry Breaking: Potential analysis with TSB background

-Now, consider putting a probe D3-brane at an intermediate position $r = r_0$ rather than close to the boundary.
-The mass is the energy of a single string stretching between the probe D3-brane at $r = r_0$ and the horizon, then the mass becomes finite and depends on $r_0$ like
+Now consider placing the probe D3-brane at an intermediate radial position \(r=r_0\).
+The mass of a single quark is identified with the energy of a string stretching from the probe brane to the horizon,